olvaffe/olv-notes/machines/diy.md

   - Connectivity:
     - PCIe
       - 5.0: 28 lanes
-        - 4 lanes are reserved for chipset, which also caps the bandwidth of the chipset
+        - 4 lanes are reserved for chipset, which cap the bandwidth of the chipset
       - chipset provides more lanes
     - USB
       - 3.2 Gen2 (10Gbps): x4